prescottprue/fireadmin/README.md

 * Data Viewer
 * "Go To Production" checklist

 Interested in adding a feature or contributing?
-Open an issue or [reach out over](https://gitter.im/firebase-admin/Lobby)
+Open an issue or [reach out over gitter](https://gitter.im/firebase-admin/Lobby).

 ## Getting Started